-The sacred lands of Utah's Bears Ears brought 5 tribes together.
+A rocky corner in southern Utah has brought 5 tribes together.
 An executive order is reviving effort to protect them

 "We know it's old but for the everyday visitor that comes in, they don't know how old it is and they may not realize how fragile these areas are," Balenquah said.
 "They may not understand that the only reason why some of these places are still standing is because nobody has been visiting them for long periods of time."

-Unlike national parks or other monuments, there are no signs telling visitors that they've entered Bears Ears.
-Federal officials have not built trailhead signs, fences or bathrooms for visitors.
+Unlike national parks or other monuments, there are no signs telling visitors t

-"You could just walk right up to this 800-900 cliff dwelling," said